fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/transaction-plans-workflow.md

    - If the plan is non-systematic (`systematic` = false), the user can modify the plan amount, installment day and number of installments.
 2. The user can also opt to [pause a plan](#api-references) between a given timeframe.
 Upon pausing the plan, for all the installments that fall under the time frame, FP generates the installments and marks them as `cancelled`.

+> If a user wants to modify a plan right from the next installment, the plan must be modified at least 2 days before the next installment is scheduled.

 ### Installment Generation Lifecycle
 For every installment of a plan, FP creates a MF order.
 To understand more about the installment lifecycle please refer [Orders Lifecycle](https://docs.fintechprimitives.com/mf-transactions/orders-lifecycle)